Quick Facts about GEOG 431 - Geography of Water Resources

-Geography of Water Resources is, in part, about scale - spatial and temporal.
+Geography of Water Resources is, in part, about scale—spatial and temporal.
 We will emphasize the former, from a drop of water flowing to the oceans; however, the focus will be on the nature and distribution of freshwater resources on Earth.
 These make up less than 3% of the water found on our Blue Planet, yet access to sufficient quantities of clean, freshwater is essential for most organisms that live beyond the reach of the oceans.
-During this course, we'll explore briefly the processes that produce a single drop of water, and then follow where it falls during a precipitation event, which ultimately determines its fate.
+During this course, we'll explore briefly the processes that produce a single drop of water, and then follow where it falls during a precipitation event, which strongly influences its fate.
 We will learn that:

 - water is unevenly distributed in quantity and quality (and the reasons why);